R3BRootGroup/R3BRoot/util/c3w/README.rst

 After the compilation of all is completed, the locations listed in $LOCATIONS will get added to the tarball.
 Also, a wrapper script to unpack the tarball to /tmp/ will be created.
-Some trickery is required to run ROOT's C++ interpreter (which uses absolute pathes) and UCESB unpackers.
+Some trickery is required to run ROOT's C++ interpreter (which uses absolute paths) and UCESB unpackers.

 It is assumed that the payload macro writes its main output (e.g. .root) to getenv(OUTPUT).
 During execution, that environment variable will point to a subdirectory labeled tmp.something in the OUTPUT the user set in c3w.conf.
 After the payload job is has been executed successfully, the contents of OUTPUT are moved to their designated location.
-This is done so that you do not accidentially use the output from currently running or crashed jobs.
+This is done so that you do not accidentally use the output from currently running or crashed jobs.

 Feel free to ask me if you have more questions -- Philipp (github pklenze)